OpenDyslexic

-OpenDyslexic is a free typeface/font designed to mitigate some of the common reading errors caused by dyslexia.
-The typeface was created by Abelardo González, who released it through an open-source license.
-The design is based on DejaVu Sans, also an open-source font.
+OpenDyslexic is a free typeface and font designed to mitigate some of the common reading errors caused by dyslexia.
+The typeface was created by Abbie Gonzalez, who released it through an open-source license.

 Like many dyslexia-intervention typefaces, most notably Dyslexie, OpenDyslexic adds to dyslexia research and is a reading aid.
 It is not a cure for dyslexia.
 The typeface includes regular, bold, italic, bold-italic, and monospaced font styles.
 The benefit has been questioned in scientific studies.

-In 2012, González explained his motivation to the BBC: "I had seen similar fonts, but at the time they were completely unaffordable and so impractical as far as costs go."
+In 2012, Gonzalez explained their motivation to the BBC: "I had seen similar fonts, but at the time they were completely unaffordable and so impractical as far as costs go."

 Integration

-The typeface is currently an optional choice on many websites and formats, including Wikipedia, Instapaper, Kobo eReader, Amazon Kindle Paperwhite, a few children's books, and at least one imprint of classic literature.
+The typeface is an optional choice on many websites and formats, including Wikipedia, Instapaper, Kobo eReader, Amazon Kindle Paperwhite, a few children's books, and at least one imprint of classic literature.

-There is also a Google Chrome extension available, which was developed by Abelardo González and Robert James Gabriel.
+There is also a Google Chrome extension available, which was developed by Abbie Gonzalez and Robert James Gabriel.
 It is also part of the "dyslexia-friendly mode" in Oswald Foundation's web accessibility products.

 Scientific studies

 Two small studies have investigated the effect of specialized fonts used with students with dyslexia.
 Rello and Baeza-Yates (2013) measured eye-tracking recordings of Spanish readers (aged 11–50) with dyslexia and found that OpenDyslexic did not significantly improve reading time nor shorten eye fixation.
-In her master's thesis, Leeuw (2010) compared Arial and Dyslexie with 21 Dutch students with dyslexia and found OpenDyslexic did not lead to faster reading, but may help with some dyslexic-related errors.
-The British Dyslexia Association recommend “plain, evenly spaced sans serif font such as Arial and Comic Sans.
-Alternatives include Verdana, Tahoma, Century Gothic, Trebuchet”.
+In her master's thesis, Leeuw (2010) compared Arial and Dyslexie with 21 Dutch students with dyslexia and found Dyslexie did not lead to faster reading, but may help with some dyslexic-related errors.

+In its Dyslexia Style Guide, the British Dyslexia Association recommends using sans-serif fonts "such as Arial and Comic Sans", where letters can appear less crowded.
+As alternatives, it recommends Verdana, Tahoma, Century Gothic, Trebuchet, Calibri, and Open Sans.